wpmetabox/docs/_docs/fields/button.md

 ),
 ```

+## Data

+This field does not save any value in the database.

 ## Custom JavaScript

 As said above, this field is usually used for custom JavaScript actions.
 To enqueue a JavaScript file to the admin editing page, use the `rwmb_enqueue_scripts` hook: